edgi-govdata-archiving/wayback/docs/source/cdx_api.rst

    content.count('mars')

-This is is case-sensitive, so to be more accurate we should convert the content to lowercase first.
+This is case-sensitive, so to be more accurate we should convert the content to lowercase first.

 .. ipython:: python

    content.lower().count('mars')

-We picked up a couple occurrences of ``'Mars'`` that the original count missed.
+We picked up a couple additional occurrences that the original count missed.

 We have been doing this count on the full HTML source of the page, which includes both visible text and code that is not visible to a human visitor